UPDATED FOR HMRC GUIDANCE ON 12 JUNE 2020

 Employees are eligible for the scheme who were on the PAYE payroll on or before 19 March 2020 and which were notified to HMRC on an RTI submission on or before 19 March 2020.

 To be eligible for the grant, when on furlough, an employee cannot undertake work for, or on behalf, of the organisation or any linked or associated organisation.
 This includes providing services or generating revenue.
-This will change from July with flexible furloughing
+This changes from 1 July under flexible furloughing

 HMRC has said that directors can qualify.